cmrfrd/Gaz/README.md

     A good deep greedy setting in ```python tetris.py -gaz -degreedy 2 2```.

     The two other usages are ```python tetris.py -gaz -naive semihumanmodel``` and ```python tetris.py -gaz -knn``` which use naive bayes and K nearest neighbors respectively.
-They don't work too well but if you ca build a model that will make them work then please give me that model so I can analyze your gameplay to see what magic dust you have
+They don't work too well but if you ca build a model that will make them work then please give me that model so I can analyze your gameplay to see what magic dust you have.

     **Advanced Usage:**